 How Does Cloudflare’s Growth Hold up When Compared to Other CDNs?

-Cloudflare’s recent growth rate far outreaches that of its top competitors.
-In 2020, Amazon CloudFront went from being used on around 0.8% of all websites to nearly 1%:
+Cloudflare’s growth rate far outreaches that of its top competitors.
+Amazon CloudFront is currently being used on around 1.4% of all websites:

-Cloudflare’s drastic expansion during 2020 could be attributed to its popularity among small businesses.
+Cloudflare’s drastic expansion during the last 2 years could be attributed to its popularity among small businesses.
 In any case, it’s important to understand that although Akamai and Amazon CloudFront’s CDN market share numbers might not look all that impressive, they’re still massive in terms of revenue.

 Is It Time to Try out Cloudflare and Use a CDN for Your Website?